JoeWeiner/MaristTwitterBot/README.md

 # MaristTwitterBot
-A nifty twitter bot that tweets the entirety of the Marist College Student Handbook and Code of Conduct
+A nifty twitter bot that tweets the from the #Marist

 This bot was written in Python 3.5.2 for hackMarist 2016 The packages used to build this bot were as follows: